PiotrJustyna/FanoutHelperAPIV2/readme.md

 # readme

-Fanout Helper API V1 - this API serves as a sub-service of https://github.com/PiotrJustyna/FanoutAPIV1 and is one of FanoutAPIV1's fanout data sources.
+Fanout Helper API V2 - this API serves as a sub-service of https://github.com/PiotrJustyna/FanoutAPIV2 and is one of FanoutAPIV2's fanout data sources.
 This API is also task-heavy.
+The key difference between this project and Fanout Helper API V1 is that the heavy tasking is being delegated to Orleans.

 ## parameters